 Nutrition: At least three million children under five suffer from malnutrition (Global Acute Malnutrition).
 A lack of access to food, clean water, and health assistance contribute to increasing nutrition needs.
 There is also a need for the treatment of severe and acute malnutrition and preventive interventions.
 The cost of staple food in September 2022 has increased by 250-300% compared to the same period last year.
 Increased prices resulted from the impact of the flooding season and continued insecurity, including because of intercommunal clashes, and political and economic instability.
 Limited access to food risks further aggravating malnutrition levels across Sudan.?

 - Lack of regular gender-sensitive needs assessments in all sectors.

-- Access to public services often remains unclear in rural and remote areas.
+- Unclear information on access to public services in rural and remote areas.

-- Information about refugees, their whereabouts and the severity of their needs remain limited.
+- Information about refugees, their exact whereabouts, and the severity of their needs is limited.

 - The last population census by the government was conducted in 2008, meaning that information on population numbers heavily relies on estimations or extrapolated data.

 - Lack of updated information on education, including attendance rates and WASH infrastructure in schools.